GregerTomas/English/topics/parts-of-speech/adverbs/creation-from-adjectives.md

 ### Replacement

 Some adjectives end with the suffix **-ly**, and we cannot add another **-ly--** suffix.
 In these cases, we must use a replacement **in a + adjective + way / manner / fashion**.
-The same applies for some adjectives ending with **-ed**.
+The same applies for some adjectives which end with **-ed**.

 > friendly ➡ 🔴 friendlily ➡ 🟢 in a friendly way <br/>